Treatment options for acid reflux

 Lifestyle and Dietary Modifications for Acid Reflux

-Lifestyle changes are often the first step in managing acid reflux.
-These include weight management, dietary adjustments (avoiding trigger foods), eating smaller meals, not lying down after eating, and elevating the head of the bed.
-Education on these strategies is important for all patients and can help reduce symptoms and improve quality of life 145.
+Lifestyle and dietary changes are often the first step in managing acid reflux.
+Patients are advised to lose weight if overweight, avoid foods and drinks that trigger symptoms (such as fatty foods, caffeine, and alcohol), eat smaller meals, avoid lying down after eating, and elevate the head of the bed to reduce nighttime symptoms.
+Education on these modifications, along with stress management and relaxation strategies, is important for long-term control and prevention of complications 145.

-Pharmacological Treatments for Acid Reflux
+Pharmacological Treatment Options for Acid Reflux

 Antacids and Alginates